-Corporate social responsibility and sustainability have become hot topics in the agendas of all entities and institutions in the capital markets.
-In particular, the increase in the number and in the expectations of investors who are sensitive to these issues have been helpful in raising awareness among both companies and regulators.
+Corporate social responsibility and sustainability have become hot topics in financial sector, as every other sector.
+In particular, the increase in the number and in the expectations of the investors who are sensitive to these issues, have been essential in raising awareness among both companies and regulators.

 1) To create awareness in listed companies on the environment, social responsibility, and corporate governance issues

-2) To create sustainability indices, to develop information services and products for investors
+2) To calculate sustainability indices, to educate investors and to create sustainable products

 3) To set up specialized markets for specific ESG-compliant investment instruments